SuperOfficeDocs/crmscript/docs/api-reference/classes/HTTP/openAsStream.md

 # HTTP.openAsStream(String p_url)

-This function opens an url and returns the result as a NSStream.
+This function opens an url and returns the result as an NSStream.

 ## Parameters